 Maximum number of events to buffer in the backing store while waiting for a query to 'drain' or trigger an expiration.
 If the expiration (

 events_expiry) is set to 1 day, this max value indicates that only 1000 events will be stored before dropping each day.
 In this case the limiting time is almost always the scheduled query.
 If a scheduled query that select from events-based tables occurs sooner than the expiration time that interval becomes the limit.

 List of Windows event log channels to subscribe to.
 By default the Windows event log publisher will subscribe to some of the more common major event log channels.
 However you can subscribe to additional channels using the

 Log Name field value in the Windows event viewer.
+Note the lack of quotes around the channel names.
 For example, to subscribe to Windows Powershell script block logging one would first enable the feature and then subscribe to the channel with

 Logger plugin name.
 The default logger is filesystem.
 This writes the various log types as JSON to specific file paths.

 Multiple logger plugins may be used simultaneously, effectively copying logs to each interface.
 Separate plugin names with a comma when specifying the configuration (

 Built-in options include: filesystem, tls, syslog, and several Amazon/AWS options.

 Disable ERROR/WARNING/INFO (called status logs) and query result logging.